 Wood flooring comes in a variety of widths and grades to give you the “look” you want.
 Based on the size of your room, you may want to use a wider plank to achieve a more dramatic look or a very narrow plank to give it a very textured character.
 You also need to determine whether or not you want a floor with minimal or substantial color variation and character.
 It is also important to consider the other woods you may have in your home in order to match your floor and how they will blend or compliment your new flooring.

-For those trying to achieve the look of wood or stone on a budget, laminate flooring has become a popular option.
+For those trying to achieve the look of wood or stone on a budget, laminate flooring is a popular option.
 Today’s laminate floors replicate the natural beauty of wood or stone while being durable and attractive at a fraction of the price of a hardwood floor.
 For the most convincing look of real wood, choose a product with wide planks that simulate individual floorboards.

 How will your floor be used?
 Will it be installed in a high traffic area or in a rarely used dining room?
 After you have determined what you want your flooring to look like, you should take into consideration the environment in which it will be expected to perform.